 Ellen has dedicated her professional career to improving the health and wellbeing of low-income communities of color.
 Prior to joining Urban Habitat, she was Executive Director of the California Pan-Ethnic Health Network (CPEHN) for 12 years.
-She serves on numerous boards and advisory committees, including: City of Oakland’s Park and Recreation Commission and the Board of Directors for the East Bay Housing Organizations (EBHO) and the Asian Pacific Environmental Network (APEN).
-She received her Masters in Public Health from UCLA.
+She serves on numerous boards and advisory committees, including: City of Oakland’s Infrastructure and Affordable Housing Bond Oversight Committee and the Asian Pacific Environmental Network (APEN).
+She received her Master's in Public Health from UCLA.

 Bob has led the Transportation Justice Program at Urban Habitat since 2007.
 In 2009, Bob helped lead a successful campaign to stop the use of $70 million in federal stimulus funds for the Oakland Airport Connector project based on civil rights violations.
 More recently Bob led UH's work supporting the successful Free MUNI for Youth campaign and regional equity campaign through the 6 Wins for Social Equity Network.
 His background and experience include community planning and policy work both in the United States and internationally, labor organizing, as well as organizing and advocacy with refugee and immigrant communities.
 Bob received both his Bachelor's degree in Political Science and History and his Master's in Public Policy from Rutgers University.